osardena/miniproject1-003-os/Section1 - Linux and Vi Commands.md

 * Copying two or more files
    * `cp file1 file2 file3 directory` - copies **file1, file2, and file3** into **directory**.
       * If *directory* does not exist, it will create one.
 But if it does exist, it will overwrite it.

+ ### **5. mv [move files]**

+`mv` is the move command, used to move a file or directory to a different location.
+Unlike `cp`, which copies a file/directory onto a different location and leaves the original file where it is, `mv` moves the original to a different location and deletes it from where it previously was.

+To syntax to use the `mv` command is: `mv [option] source destination`. where **source** is the file you want to copy and **destination** is where you want to copy it to.
+* Note: You can also use `mv` to rename files.
+The syntax for that is: `mv fileyouwanttorename newname`
+* [options] can be found by typing `man mv` on the command line.